Ms. Meyers is a long-time preschool and kindergarten teacher who writes about issues in early childhood education and

-Only a small percentage of youngsters will grow up and make money from their artistic abilities.
-This economic reality has led to the push-down approach in art's education and fewer opportunities for children to enjoy creative pursuits.
-Now, more than ever, preschoolers need to reap the innumerable benefits of open-ended art:
+Only a small percentage of youngsters will grow up and use their artistic talents to make a living.
+This economic reality has led to the push-down approach in art's education and has resulted in fewer opportunities for children to enjoy creative pursuits.
+However, in an increasingly hectic and stressful world, kids need to know now more than ever the innumerable ways that open-ended art enhances their overall well-being: